 Over holidays, thoughts turn toward “home”

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday December 24, 1991
+by Phil Burgess, Unabridged from the Rocky Mountain News, December 24, 1991

 These holidays- Hanukkah, Christmas, New Year’s – mean different things to different people.
 For me the holidays conjure up thoughts of home.

 But what is “home” in a country where one out of five people moves every year?
 In the years since I left my birthplace, I have lived in Lafayette, Ind.; Galesburg, Ill.; Oslo, Norway; Washington, D.C. (twice); Baltimore, Md.; Columbus, Ohio; and Denver (twice).

 Home, for many, is both an idea and a place.
 For me, home, the place is Lebanon, Ind., a little town of 12,000 or so just north of Indianapolis in central Indiana.
 Even though I left Lebanon in 1946, when I was 6 years old, I still think of it as home.